-In addition to the events below, several of the Southland's special holiday happenings continue for one last hurrah this week, including the zoo's Reindeer Romp and LA Zoo Lights, the Discovery Cube's Winter Wonder Fest, Descanso Gardens' Enchanted Forest of Light, The Queen Mary's CHILL, and Pasadena Playhouse's A Cinderella Christmas, which is offering free tickets for kids all week with a discount code.
+In addition to the events below, several of the Southland's special holiday happenings continue for one last hurrah this week, including the zoo's Reindeer Romp and LA Zoo Lights, the Discovery Cube's Winter Wonder Fest, Descanso Gardens' Enchanted Forest of Light, The Queen Mary's CHILL, and Orange County's Winter Fest.

 As always, don't forget to check our daily calendar and our weekly newsletter, too, to stay on top of all the end-of-year fun.

 Click through to the full listings, and you can automatically add them to your personal calendar.